Limits of dispersoid size and number density in oxide dispersion strengthened alloys fabricated with powder bed fusion-laser beam: Methods

 The evolution of the oxide nanoparticles depends on the temperature history they experience in the melt pool.
 Peak temperatures in the melt pool cannot be adequately predicted by conduction-based models due to their inability to capture heat transfer out of the laser interaction region via Marangoni flows and alloy vaporization \cite{stump}.
 Therefore, melt pool surface temperatures were measured experimentally using the two-color single-camera technique \cite{myers}.

 During fabrication of the bulk samples, a thin pad (20 layers in thickness) was fabricated using a laser power of 300 W and a scanning velocity of 800 mm/s.
 After the first 20 layers were completed, four single track scans (5 mm length, spaced 0.7 mm apart) were performed atop the pad using the laser power and scanning velocity combinations for Samples 1, 3, 4, and 6.
+The single tracks were performed atop the thin pad of the ODS alloy to reduce the influence of the stainless steel build plate, which has a different composition from the ODS alloy.
 Videos of the single track scans were recorded with a Photron FASTCAM mini-AX200 color camera at 22,500 frames/s and a field of view of 512 $\times$ 512 pixels (2.8 $\times$ 2.8 mm$^2$).
-The small field of view constrains the number of single tracks that can be imaged with the camera.
+The small field of view constrains the number of single tracks that can be imaged with the camera (\ref{sec:buildSetup}).
 Therefore, the laser power and scanning velocity combinations for Samples 1, 3, 4, and 6 were used to obtain a representative sample of the processing space, capturing two different laser powers and four different scanning velocities.
 The camera and a magnification lens (Model K2 DistaMax™ Long-Distance, Infinity USA) were mounted atop the front view port of the TruPrint machine.
 A tri-band filter (Edmunds Optics 87-246) was placed in the magnification lens and the view port glass was replaced with two 750 nm dielectric short pass filters (Edmunds Optics Hot Mirror 64-460) to block reflected laser light.